-On this page, our firewood and log sales company details the best woods to use as fuel to get the most out of your pizza oven.
+On this page, our firewood and log sales company will discuss the best woods to use as fuel to get the most out of your pizza oven.

-While every type of wood falls under either the hardwood or softwood category, there is a wide range of different specimens which offer unique or additional benefits as a source of fuel.
+While all types of wood fall under either the hardwood or softwood category, there is a wide range of different specimens which offer unique or additional benefits as a source of fuel.
 Call us today to find out more about our options and our quality control process.

-When cooking food at your home in Guildford, it is essential to avoid using any fuel that will release harmful chemicals when burned.
-This rules out any laminated woods, such as plywood, anything covered in paint or glue, and chemically or pressure-treated wood.
+When cooking food at your home in the Guildford area, it is essential to avoid using any fuel that will release harmful chemicals when burned.
+This eliminates laminated woods, such as plywood, anything covered in paint or glue, and chemically or pressure-treated wood.
 Using such materials risks releasing hazardous toxins into the air or the food itself.

-If you are planning to use a softwood, it is important to only use properly seasoned logs or professionally kiln dried logs, as the curing and drying process will reduce the sap content and moisture levels.
+If you are planning to use a softwood, it is important to only use properly seasoned logs or professionally kiln-dried logs because the curing and drying process will reduce the sap content and moisture levels.

 One of the most popular firewood choices among wood-fired pizzerias around Guildford is apple wood.
 Like other fruitwoods, such as hickory, pear, cherry, almond and pecan, apple wood emits a delightful fragrance when burned, infusing your food with a unique flavour and aroma.
 Hardwood logs made from apple wood burn incredibly hot which, like oak, creates the optimal temperature for cooking pizza.